Keshav-Aggarwal/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The reason why Hog and SVC was not used for the final input is because of the False Positives which were produced by the LinearSVM classifier.
+The reason why Hog and SVC method was not used for the final input is because of the False Positives which were produced by the LinearSVM classifier.
 Even after multiple tuning of parameters the output videos were not satisfacotry.
 These results can be seen in *Failed Results SVC* directory.
 Even after augmenting the data results were not good on image.
 Also it was very time consuming to generate the Videos as the  number of windows was 550, so reduce this as suggested by our Session Lead we applied the windows to the lower right part of the image.